dmmishchenko/kramer-test/README.md

 ## Running end-to-end tests

-- Run `ng serve` and `npx cypress open`
+- Run `ng e2e`, it will run cypress in headless mode
-- then choose e2e testing and execute test `edid-item.cy.ts`